Macroscopic forcing method: a tool for turbulence modeling and analysis of closures: Introduction

-We refer to Equation~(\ref{eq:taylormac}) as Taylor's solution (or model).
 Dimensionally, this equation implies that the cross-sectional averaged concentration field experiences a macroscopic diffusivity equal to $U^2L_2^2/(8\pi^2D_M)$.
 The most notable outcome of this expression is the unintuitive inverse dependence on the molecular diffusivity, which is well explained in the literature and confirmed experimentally.

-Before introducing our work, we briefly note that for the specific problem of parallel flows, improvements to Taylor's model have been investigated\cite{Gill1970,Barton1983}.
+Before introducing our work, we briefly note that for the specific problem of parallel flows, improvements to Taylor's solution have been investigated\cite{Gill1970,Barton1983}.
 In what is presented above, the only approximation made in the solution to~(\ref{eq:taylorperturb}) was ignoring the right hand side terms.
 One may improve this approximation by considering a series expansion for $c'$ as $c'=\sum_{i=0}^{\infty}c'^i(x_1,x_2)$ in which $c'^i\sim O(\Delta \overline{c}/l^{i+1})$, and substitution in~(\ref{eq:taylorperturb}).
 Considering $\partial/\partial x_1\sim O(1/l)$ and $\partial/\partial t\sim O(1/l^2)$, as inferred from~(\ref{eq:taylormac}), and equating terms of similar order, one may obtain a recursive relation through which higher order solutions to $c'$ can be successively obtained by substitution of lower order solutions into the right hand side of~(\ref{eq:taylorperturb}).
 Substituting the improved $c'$ in~(\ref{eq:ndtayloravg}), results in an improved macroscopic model.
 For example, the next correction results in the following macroscopic PDE: